can a smart plug dim lights

 The lighting in your home has a much bigger impact on your emotions than you likely give it credit for.

-A good deal of science has gone into researching lighting and its affect on us and one of the most interesting findings is this: the more intense the lighting, the greater a person’s emotions — both positive and negative.
+A good deal of science has researched lighting and its effect on us.
+One of the most interesting findings is this: the more intense the lighting, the greater a person’s positive and negative emotions.

 During the day, intense light is probably OK.
 But towards the end of the day, when we are trying to get our bodies to unwind, intense light can start to have a negative impact on us.
 It inhibits our ability to relax, and ultimately get to sleep.